eruditeat/SQL/README.md

-# ***Ayoola Tillman's SQL portfolio***
+# ***Ayoola Tillman's SQL & Tableau portfolio***

-## *Welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written.
+## *Welcome to my SQL & Tableau portfolio!
+This code repository contains examples of SQL I've written and links to interactive dashboards I have created using Tableau.
 Feel free to take a look and reach out if you have any questions: eruditeat@gmail.com*

 ___________________________